I Have a Dream: Copyright dispute

 Because King's speech was broadcast to a large radio and television audience, there was controversy about its copyright status.
 If the performance of the speech constituted "general publication", it would have entered the public domain due to King's failure to register the speech with the Register of Copyrights.
 But if the performance constituted only "limited publication", King retained common law copyright.
 This led to a lawsuit in 1999, Estate of Martin Luther King, Jr., Inc. v.
 CBS, Inc., which established that the King estate did hold copyright over the speech and had standing to sue; the parties then settled.
 Unlicensed use of the speech or a part of it can still be lawful in some circumstances, especially in jurisdictions under doctrines such as fair use or fair dealing.
 Under the applicable copyright laws, the speech will remain under copyright in the United States until 70 years after King's death, through 2038.

 Original copy of the speech

 As King waved goodbye to the audience, George Raveling, volunteering as a security guard at the event, asked King if he could have the original typewritten manuscript of the speech.
 Raveling, a star college basketball player for the Villanova Wildcats, was on the podium with King at that moment.
 King gave it to him.
-Raveling kept custody of the original copy, for which he has been offered $3 million, but he has said he does not intend to sell it.
-In 2021, he gave it to Villanova University.
-It is intended to be used in a "long-term 'on loan' arrangement."
+Raveling kept custody of the original copy, for which he had been offered $3 million, but he said had no intention to sell it.
+In 2021, he selected Villanova University, from where he graduated in 1960, to be the new steward of the speech.
+The document was loaned to the National Museum of African American History and Culture in Washington, D.C., as part of a long-term arrangement, where it is on rotational display.

 Chart performance

-In the wake of King's death, the speech was issued as a single under Gordy Records and managed to crack onto the Billboard Hot 100, peaking at number 88.
+In the wake of King's assassination in 1968, the speech was issued as a single under Gordy Records and managed to crack onto the Billboard Hot 100, peaking at number 88.